apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 ## System Requirements

 The JDK baseline requirement for this CAS release is and **MUST** be JDK `17`.
-All compatible distributions such as Amazon Corretto, Zulu, Eclipse Temurin, etc should work and are implicitly supported.
+All compatible distributions such as Amazon Corretto, Zulu, eclipse Temurin, etc should work and are implicitly supported.

 ## New & Noteworthy